Marlow Cricket Club – Safeguarding Policy Statement

 In the unlikely event that a child goes missing, we will follow the following guidelines set out by the ECB:

-Request all those searching report back to a nominated adult at a specific point
+- Request all those searching reports back to a nominated adult at a specific point

 Photography and Video Policy